Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment

 \section{METHODS}

 Properly leveraging similarities among task conditions is essential to discovering invariant neural components across recording sessions.
 TCLA is thus designed as an end-to-end framework that performs task-conditioned session alignment in the latent space.
-We focus on multi-session neural recordings with explicit task conditions (i.e., behavior-conditioned datasets recorded during motor/oculomotor center-out tasks).
-Specifically, for a dataset $U$ with $M$ sessions recorded on different days indexed by $m=1, ..., M$, each session $m$ comprises $n$ trials of temporally aligned neural-behavioral data.
-For the $i$-th trial in session $m$ of dataset $\left\{ {x_m^{\left( i \right)},y_m^{\left( i \right)},l_m^{\left( i \right)}} \right\}$,
+We focus on multi-session neural recordings with explicit task conditions (i.e., datasets recorded during motor or oculomotor center-out tasks with labeled behavioral conditions).
+Specifically, for a dataset $U$ with $M$ sessions recorded on different days, indexed by $m=1, ..., M$, each session $m$ comprises $n$ trials of temporally aligned neural-behavioral data.
+For the $i$-th trial in session $m$, we denote the data as $\left\{ {x_m^{\left( i \right)},y_m^{\left( i \right)},l_m^{\left( i \right)}} \right\}$, where